 Zaamin attractions, sights & destinations

 Zaamin sanatorium is surrounded by mountains from all around and feels like a bowl when standing in the valley.
-Most of the walls of this bowl are covered with juniper trees and cut by several streams and tributaries of the Uriklisai gorge.
+Most of the walls of this bowl are covered with junipers or other coniferous trees and cut by several streams and tributaries of the Uriklisai gorge.
 The sanatorium is located at an altitude of 2000 meters above sea level and the houses for and campsites for tourists are just a little below the sanatorium.

 Zaamin sanatorium is a usual Soviet-style sanatorium that was built in 1970s for lung patients and has a very futuristic architecture.
 It is thought that the park around the sanatorium has curative air due to the mountain juniper forests.
 The territory of the sanatorium is fairly busy as it is filled with a herbs market selling honey and lamb baked in tandoor together with some cafes.
 There is also a small slope for skiing near the sanatorium.

 Sher Bulak Spring